Workshops

 At the same time, HCF are enabling transformative capabilities across multiple application domains.
 In quantum technologies, they provide low-noise, low-latency channels for distributing quantum and classical signals.
 In high-power and ultrafast photonics, HCFs supports kilowatt-class single-mode transmission at 1 µm and beyond.
 Gas-filled HCFs underpin the rapidly growing areas of “gas photonics”, enabling long-interaction-length nonlinear optics and highly sensitive gas sensing and spectroscopy.

 Despite this rapid progress, several key technological challenges remain: scalable, low-cost fabrication; robust cabling and splicing; integration with conventional fiber infrastructure and photonic components; and long-term reliability and standardization.
-This workshop will bring together leading experts from industry and academia to: Review the latest breakthroughs in HCF design, fabrication, and system integration.
-Identify common technology bottlenecks and cross-cutting solutions across applications.
-Formulate a coherent vision for the next 5-10 years of HCF research, standardization, and commercial deployment.
+This workshop will bring together leading experts from industry and academia to:

 Participants will gain a concise overview of the state of the art, exposure to real deployment experiences, and insights where their own research and product roadmaps can intersect with emerging HCF capabilities.
 The workshop format is explicitly designed to foster open, interactive discussion between fiber manufacturers, system vendors, and end-users.